FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name | description | data type
 -----|-------------|----------
-name | The name associated with the citation detail -- typically defined as part of a citation template or citation template library. | string - REQUIRED value | The value of the citation detail. | string - OPTIONAL
+name | The identifier for the citation detail -- defined by a citation template or a citation template library. | [URI](#uri) - REQUIRED value | The value of the citation detail. | string - OPTIONAL